-UK to UK bank transfers will normally be received by Convera within 2-3 banking days, however, international bank transfers made in pounds sterling can take up to 10 days.
+UK to UK bank transfers will normally be received by Convera within 2-3 business days, however, international bank transfers made in pounds sterling can take up to 10 business days.

 How do I know once King’s College have received my payment?